frantzmiccoli/drkns/README.md

 * `directory` : Current directory by default, only used to compute the hash associated with this build file
+* `dependencies`: named external drkns yml to load, their steps becomes callables through `drkns dependencyName.stepName`
 * `steps`: ordered and named commands.
-* `dependencies`: named external drkns yml to load, their steps becomes callables through `drkns dependencyName.stepName`
+Commands are either a string, or have two
+keys: `command` (string)  and `background` (bool default false)
+* `cleanUpSteps`: same as `steps`, but those are executed no matter the execution of the previous ones.

 CLI interface
 ===

-The command line interface offers the following commands :
+The command line interface offers the following commands:

 ```
 # Checks that the configuration makes sense (no output is a good sign